Accelerated Orthodontics Treatment in Bradenton and Sarasota

 Minimally invasive technique

-Dr. Rubino uses a piezoelectric surgery instrument to make the grooves in the bone.
-This device generates a controlled microvibration which very precisely activates the bone but does not affect the surrounding soft tissues.
+A piezoelectric surgery instrument will be used to make the grooves in the bone.
+This device generates a controlled micro-vibration which very precisely activates the bone but does not affect the surrounding soft tissues.
 This causes very minor trauma to the tissues and makes the procedure minimally invasive with little postoperative discomfort.